stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 #### Simulate Disaster

 Now, let's simulate an accidental deletion scenario.
-Here, we are going to exec into a database pod and delete the sample data we have inserted earlier.
+Here, we are going to exec into the `etcd-tls-0` database pod and delete the sample data we have inserted earlier.

 ```bash
 ❯ kubectl exec -it -n demo etcd-tls-0 -- /bin/sh